 This certificate will show people that your work is valuable, which is the key to convince someone to buy your pictures.
-Design your portfolio, get started with Modula, and create a certificate of authenticity.
+Design your portfolio, get started, and create a certificate of authenticity.
 After all this, it’s time for buyers to call you.

 If you are selling photos online, you should create a certificate of authenticity for your photography with your company’s name, title, collection name, the number of photo, size or format of the print, your name, and signature.

 A certificate of authenticity is usually created by the artist, but in some cases, it can also be made by an agent, publisher, or art dealer who represents the artist.